Factors Affecting Your Credit Rating

 Strategising New Credit Applications

 The key to managing the impact of new credit applications on your credit rating is to apply for new credit strategically.
 Spread out your credit applications over time to avoid a cluster of hard enquiries appearing on your credit report within a short period.
-Furthermore, only apply for credit that you actually need and are confident you can manage.
+Only apply for credit that you actually need and are confident you can manage.
 Remember, each credit application should be a step towards better financial health, not an obstacle on your path.

 Monitoring Your Credit Rating: Why and How